rvdbreemen/DSMRlogger-Next/README.md

 # DSMRlogger-Next
-The Next firmware for the DSMR-logger
+The Next firmware for the DSMR-logger for ESP32 and ESP8266

+**This dev branch is supporting both ESP32, WEMOS LOLIN32, and the orginal ESP8266**

 Find out more about the Next firmware [in this blogpost](https://willem.aandewiel.nl/index.php/2020/07/22/dsmr-logger-schrijft-nu-rechtstreeks-in-influxdb-grafana/)